Cacti/documentation/VDEFs.md

 ![VDEFS](images/vdefs.png)

-In the image below, you can also see that their interface very closely resembles the CDEF Interface.
+In the image below, you can also see that their interface closely resembles the CDEF Interface.
 Unlike the CDEF's, there is presently only one `Special Data Source` and that's the Current Data Source, which makes sense when you think about it.